getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 # Preparing to install

+Before you start, make sure your system meets the [minimum requirements](system-requirements.md).

 The first step to installing Solus is getting the correct media.
 The Solus Project provides ISO images, which contain the contents of Solus for installing.

 ## Getting the ISO